tytydraco/yessleep/out/My_Dad_Survived_A_Car_Crash_He_Wasnt_The_Same_Person_Afterwards.md

 The biggest glimpse of some of the few flaws still left in his brain was one morning while we were having breakfast.
 My parents’ anniversary was just three days away.

-“So Walter, what are you thinking about doing?”
+“So Sam, what are you thinking about doing?”
 Mom asked, taking a sip of coffee from her mug.

 Dad was munching away at the eggs and sausage on his plate.
 Then he finally glanced up at her.